Neutral and Doubly-Charged Scalars at Future Lepton Colliders: Results

 In Fig.~\ref{fig:results}, all the red, yellow, and blue contours asymptotically approach the line $m_{H_{3},H_{\rm L,R}^{\pm\pm}} = \sqrt{s}$ because this is the search of the single production channels of the $H_{3}$ and $H_{\rm L,R}^{\pm\pm}$.
 In case (a), because there is another important channel for the $H_3$ single production: $e^+ e^- \to Z H_3 \to e^+ e^- \mu^+ \mu^-$, the red, yellow, and blue contours in Fig.~\ref{fig:results}(a) have a kink at $m_{H_3} \approx \sqrt{s} - 90$~GeV which displays the feature that an on-shell $Z$ boson turning into an off-shell $Z$ boson as we increase the mass of $H_3$.

-The red, yellow, blue, and black curves in Figs.~\ref{fig:results}(a) and (b) are increasing in the low-mass region because the leptons in the final state are soft and cannot pass the selection of the corresponding $p_{\rm T}$.
-Although the on-shell searches are not sensitive in the low-mass range because of soft leptons, the EFT approach for $e e \to \ell \ell$ data (like the LEP constraints in Figs.~\ref{fig:results}(a) and (b)) gives a flat limit at the low-mass region.
+The red, yellow, blue, and black curves in Figs.~\ref{fig:results}(a) and (b) are increasing fast as the mass of $H_3$ decrease in the low-mass region because the leptons in the final state are soft and cannot pass the selection of the corresponding $p_{\rm T}$ cutoff.
+This feature means that, although the on-shell production of $H_3$ could be very large, the ability to detect the on-shell, low-mass $H_3$ at colliders is still not promising.
+However, although the on-shell searches are not sensitive in the low-mass range because of soft leptons, the LEP constraints in Figs.~\ref{fig:results}(a) and (b) give a flat (this is because the EFT approach for the LEP $e e \to \ell \ell$ data is only sensitive to the couplings) and stronger limit when $m_{H_3} \lesssim 10$~GeV.